Your Norwich agritech ERP breaks every August, and SAP never forgave the field for it

 Exactly what you get

 A working ERP that treats a Norfolk harvest as a first-class object: batches with provisional yields, traceability from plot to pallet, and compliance packs that match each supermarket buyer's template.
 The insurance-side finance keeps closing cleanly, the agritech side stops living in spreadsheets, and the two consolidate into one finance close.
 You also get the integration code for every supplier and supermarket portal you touch, documented, so the next developer isn't reverse-engineering it.
-Pair it with custom CRM (Customer Relationship Management) development for grower and buyer relationships, inventory management software for the pack house, and business intelligence dashboards so the board sees yield against forecast without a spreadsheet stitch.
+Pair it with custom CRM (Customer Relationship Management) development for grower and buyer relationships, inventory management software for the pack house, and business intelligence (BI) dashboards so the board sees yield against forecast without a spreadsheet stitch.

 How to choose a developer in Norwich